Suspension 101: Pick the Right Setup for Your Ride

-Leaf Sprung Suspension
+Leaf Spring Suspension

-For most of us, we’re just fine with a small lift kit to gain clearance for both larger tires, as well as whatever objects the terrain has to throw at us.
+For most of us, we’re just fine with a small lift kit to gain clearance for both larger truck rims and tires, as well as whatever objects the terrain has to throw at us.
 Those lifts range from simple coil spring spacers adding a couple of inches to more involved kits that come with slightly longer links and new coil springs, possibly coilovers.
 From there, you’ll start getting into long arm suspensions that relocate the factory link mounting points and use much longer links to achieve extra travel while keeping wheel alignment angles correct throughout the range of travel.
 A coilover would then be the most common type of shock/spring to be used.

 The Twin Beam can be best thought of as a single “L” frame: The bend in the “L” is where the wheel mounts and the other two sides which are pivot points that are mounted with bushings to different parts of the frame.
-One pivot basically is secured under the motor mount on either side, and the other under the passenger and driver doors respectively.
+One pivot basically is secured under the motor mount on either side, and the other under the passenger and driver doors, respectively.
 By making either of the two sides longer, the amount of usable wheel travel can be increased upwards of 30 inches of travel or more.
 Coil springs are the most common way of suspending the vehicle here.
-The most common way of achieving a mid range suspension that can perform well on either terrain is with a set of drop brackets and matching coil springs to gain lift and a bit of wheel travel.
-Any more than that, you’re looking at coilovers with custom mounts as well as longer I-Beams and the adjoining radius arm.
+The most common way of achieving a midrange suspension that can perform well on either terrain is with a set of drop brackets and matching coil springs to gain lift and a bit of wheel travel.
+Any more than that, you’re looking at coilovers with custom mounts as well as longer I-beams and the adjoining radius arm.

 Twin Beam suspensions are a favorite of high-speed desert racers due to the ease of getting huge amounts of wheel travel out of them at lesser cost than with A-arm designs.
 Plus, since they were originally designed to handle very heavy loads, the steering and other parts are built robustly enough from the factory to handle harsh desert terrain at very high speeds.
 Drawbacks from this type of suspension design include uneven tire wear and unstable camber throughout the suspension’s range of travel.